 Our experienced trial attorneys can take a drowsy driving accident case to court to seek justice on your behalf if the insurer refuses to offer a fair settlement.

 Crashes related to sleepiness can occur at any time of the day or night.
-But drowsy driving accidents occur most frequently late at night between midnight and 6 a.m., when people are typically asleep, and in late afternoon.
-During both of these periods, people experience dips in circadian rhythm, which is the internal clock that regulates sleep.
+But drowsy driving accidents occur most frequently late at night between midnight and 6 a.m., when people are typically asleep, and in the late afternoon.
+During both of these periods, people experience dips in the circadian rhythm, which is the internal clock that regulates sleep.
 If you haven’t had enough sleep, the dips are more intense.

 The most effective way to avoid causing a drowsy driving crash is to get adequate sleep.
 It’s important to be well-rested when setting out on a long drive and to take breaks if you start to feel sleepy.
 If you start nodding off or drifting onto the rumble strips beside the road, it’s important to pull over at a safe location and take a 20-minute nap.
 Be aware of whether drowsiness is a side effect of any of the medications that you take.
 Consider the option of public transportation if you must take medications that cause sleepiness.
 Consumption of alcohol interacts with fatigue to increase drowsiness, so avoid drinking alcohol before driving.

-Contact Our North Carolina Drowsy Driving Lawyers Today
+Contact Our Raleigh Drowsy Driving Lawyers Today

 If you have been hurt or a loved one has died in a car accident attributed to drowsy driving, you need the help of attorneys who have the experience and resources to protect your rights.
 Fatigued driving, like drunk or drugged driving, is a choice.
 Those who drive when they need sleep and cause accidents that harm others must be held accountable for their negligence and recklessness.